-One of the fundamentals about teams (that is largely ignored by most articles I have read) is that size matters.
-Teams should be limited in size as they should only contain people that have been actively selected for what they can contribute to the team at a given time.
+One of the fundamentals about teams (that is largely ignored by a lot of coverage on teams) is that size matters.
+Teams should be limited in size, since they should only contain people that have been actively selected for what they can contribute to the team at a given time.
 And people in the team should change – teams should be fluid and reactive, changing to ensure they achieve whatever it is they set out to do.

 Meredith Belbin's ideal team size is 4.

-Find out more about Belbin Team Roles and how to use the Belbin Reports to support your teams by having a look around the website, and then please give us a call!
+To find out more about Belbin Team Roles, and how to use the Belbin Reports to support your teams, please email us at email@example.com, or call 01223 264975.